 Exposure to loud noise

-For employees who work in a high noise workplace, protecting the ears should be of utmost importance.
+For employees who work in a high noise workplace or for those who enjoy noisy pastimes, protecting the ears should be of utmost importance.
 Even short amounts of time spent in these types of environments can lead to temporary hearing loss.
-Chronic exposure to noise that is loud enough to cause ringing in the ears can eventually lead to permanent deafness.

 The same holds true for those folks who listen to their headphones too loudly or frequently attend loud concerts.
 Ringing in the ears, often called tinnitus, generally results from high noise exposure.
 Turn down the volume or wear protective ear equipment to reduce the chance of developing permanent hearing loss.

-If you think that you may be experiencing temporary hearing loss, the best way to find out for sure is to visit an audiologist or ear physician.
-Many times, a few simple hearing tests can be conducted to assess one’s level of hearing sometimes provide insight to the cause.
-These tests will be used to diagnose hearing loss and also will allow the provider to make treatment decisions based on the results.
+If you think that you may be experiencing temporary hearing loss, the best way to find out for sure is to visit a hearing care professional in our directory or your physician.
+A simple hearing test can assess your level of hearing and even provide insight about the cause.
+These tests will be used to make treatment recommendations for temporary hearing loss.
 Take the time to be proactive about your ear health and visit a hearing center or ear doctor for more information on hearing loss and treatment.